Back to Personal

 Seven areas I want to get better at this year.
 Not a curriculum.
 Not a schedule.
-Just a honest accounting of where the gaps are — in how I think about my body, how I think about the world being reshaped, and how I think about the universe itself.
-Twenty-six books.
-Organized by theme, not sequence.
+Just a honest accounting of where the gaps are.

 AI in Medicine & Cancer